Reminder: HMRC Annual UK Share Plan Returns due by 6 July 2017

 Self-certification of UK tax advantaged plans

-The requirement to obtain HMRC approval for tax advantaged ERS plans, such as Share Incentive Plans (SIPs), Savings Related Share option plans (SAYE) and Company Share Option Plans (CSOPs) has been replaced with a requirement to self-certify online that the plan complies with the relevant statutory code.
+Companies that operate tax advantaged ERS plans, such as Share Incentive Plans (SIPs), Savings Related Share option plans (SAYE) and Company Share Option Plans (CSOPs) must self-certify online that the plan complies with the relevant statutory code.
 The company secretary (or the employer on their behalf) should complete an online form declaring certain requirements have been met at the date of registration or from when the first option or award was granted.

 Online filing of annual returns